keenwilson/Word-Guess-Game/README.md

 # Word-Guess-Game

-Created a "Can you guess a city name?" word guess computer game with a destination theme
+I created a word guess game with a destination theme using vanilla JavaScript This app will run in the browser, and feature dynamically updated HTML and stylish CSS rules powered by JavaScript code.